Trump To Nominate Former Delta Airlines Executive To Lead FAA

 The FAA has come under criticism for failing to quickly ground the Boeing 737 Max after the crash of an Ethiopian Airlines jet earlier this month, the second fatal crash of the Boeing plane in recent months.
 The FAA grounded the planes only after other nations did so.

+Acting Administrator Daniel Elwell told NPR's Morning Edition that the agency was waiting for data to establish a "common thread" between the two crashes before grounding the planes.

 The FAA has not had a permanent administrator since Michael Huerta, an Obama holdover, resigned in early 2018.
+Elwell has been serving as acting administrator in the interim.

 According to a White House statement, Dickson recently retired as the senior vice president for flight operations at Delta, where he was "responsible for the safety and operational performance of Delta's global operations was well as pilot training."